ESCAPE

-In October 1975, a domestic violence survivor wanted to address the needs of battered women in Washington County so she started the community based social group called “Women Together” which addressed this issue.
+In October 1975, a domestic violence survivor wanted to address the needs of abused women in Washington County, so she started a community based social group called Women Together.

-In 1977, the group received a grant under the Comprehensive Education and Training Act (CETA), and was able to hire four staff to provide services for domestic violence survivors.
-They worked out of a tiny office in Hillsboro and adopted the name BEWARE, Battering Ended With Advocacy, Research and Education.
+In 1977, the group received a grant under the Comprehensive Education and Training Act (CETA) and was able to hire four staff members to provide services for domestic violence survivors.
+They worked out of a tiny office in Hillsboro and adopted the name BEWARE, Battering Ended with Advocacy, Research and Education.
+The group promoted advocacy and empowerment as a way to end domestic violence, focusing on creating and providing opportunities in employment and education.

 501(c)(3) Filings: